 Ref.
 Question Policy Principles

 P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

 Answe er Finding/Observation

-Yes It was possible to survey flat 22.
-There was a hard-wired smoke alarm in the hallway and there was no other provision elsewhere.
+Yes It was possible to survey flat 19.
+There was a hard-wired smoke alarm in the lounge and a hard-wired smoke alarm in the bedroom.
+Unusually there was no hard-wired smoke alarm in the hallway.
+The resident explained that they requested one was not fitted as they had concerns about steam from the bathroom triggering false alarms.

 Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

 Answer Finding/Observation

 N/A